-Our Holding Company Structure and Contractual Arrangements with the Consolidated Affiliated Entities
+Our Holding Company Structure and VIE Contractual Arrangements

-TAL Education Group is not a Chinese operating company but a Cayman Islands holding company with no equity ownership in the Consolidated Affiliated Entities.
-We conduct our operations in China through (i) our PRC subsidiaries and (ii) the Consolidated Affiliated Entities with which we have maintained contractual arrangements.
-PRC laws and regulations restrict and impose conditions on foreign investment in the education business and value-added telecommunication services in China.
-Accordingly, we operate substantially all of our learning business in China through the Consolidated Affiliated Entities and rely on contractual arrangements among our PRC subsidiaries, the Consolidated Affiliated Entities and their nominee shareholders to control the business operations of the Consolidated Affiliated Entities.
-Net revenues contributed by the Consolidated Affiliated Entities accounted for 93.4%, 94.4%, and 95.5% of our net revenues in the fiscal years ended February 28/29, 2020, 2021 and 2022, respectively.
-As used in this annual report, "we," "us," "our company," and "our" refers to TAL Education Group, a Cayman Islands company, its subsidiaries, and, in the context of describing our operations and consolidated financial information, the Consolidated Affiliated Entities, including the VIEs and the VIEs' direct and indirect subsidiaries and schools.
-Investors of our ADSs are not purchasing equity interest in the Consolidated Affiliated Entities in China but instead are purchasing equity interest in a holding company incorporated in the Cayman Islands, and may never hold equity interests in the Consolidated Affiliated Entities.
+TAL Education Group is not a PRC operating company but a Cayman Islands holding company.
+We primarily conduct our operations in China through (i) our PRC subsidiaries, and (ii) the VIEs with which we have maintained contractual arrangements, and VIE Subsidiaries.
+The PRC laws and regulations impose foreign investment restrictions and license requirements on certain learning business and value-added telecommunication services.
+Therefore, we operate substantially all of such business in China through the VIEs and VIE Subsidiaries and rely on contractual arrangements among our PRC subsidiaries, the VIEs and their nominee shareholders, and VIE Subsidiaries, or VIE Contractual Arrangements, to control the business operations of the VIEs and VIE Subsidiaries.
+Accordingly, we are considered the primary beneficiary of these entities, whose financial results are consolidated in TAL Education Group's consolidated financial statements under the U.S. GAAP for accounting purposes.
+Net revenues contributed by the VIEs and VIE Subsidiaries accounted for 94.4%, 95.5% and 84.9% of our net revenues in the fiscal years ended February 28, 2021, 2022 and 2023, respectively.
+As used in this annual report, "we," "us," "our company," and "our" refers to TAL Education Group, a Cayman Islands company, its subsidiaries, and, in the context of describing our operations and consolidated financial information, the VIEs and VIE Subsidiaries.
+As of the date of this annual report, all of the VIEs and VIE Subsidiaries are domestic companies incorporated in the PRC in which we do not have any equity ownership but whose financial results have been consolidated into our consolidated financial statements based solely on the VIE Contractual Arrangements in accordance with U.S. GAAP.
+Investors of our ADSs are not purchasing the equity interest in the VIEs or VIE Subsidiaries in China, but instead are purchasing equity interest in a holding company incorporated in the Cayman Islands, and may never hold equity interests in the VIEs or VIE Subsidiaries.